fabiang/assetic-module/docs/howto-mezzio.md

-# How to use AsseticBundle with Mezzio
+# How to use Fabiang\AsseticBundle with Mezzio

 ## Introduction